 This is a definite increase from 2021.
 However, says Schwertz, "we still have a ways to go before we tread into buyer’s market territory.”

-Rick Sharga, executive vice president of market intelligence at ATTOM, told the New York Times this month that many homeowners with low mortgage rates are unlikely to sell and buy something new at a much higher rate.
+Rick Sharga, executive vice president of market intelligence at ATTOM, told the New York Times that many homeowners with low mortgage rates are unlikely to sell and buy something new at a much higher rate.

 Furthermore, builders are responding to decreased buyer demand by slowing their construction.
 According to Business Insider, “In July, residential housing construction plummeted 9.6%…the slowest rate of home construction since February 2021.”
 With fewer listings coming available, inventory rates aren’t to buyer’s market levels just yet, and may not get there for a while.